‘Orange Is The New Black’ Season 5 Spoilers: Leaked Episodes Reveal Whether Daya Shoots Prison Guard Humphrey

 — Forbes (@Forbes) April 30, 2017

-While fans of the show have been debating the ethics of seeking out and watching the leaked Orange is the New Black episodes, many sites are already listing the spoilers revealed through the 10 episodes currently available online.
+While fans of the show have been debating the ethics of seeking out and watching the leaked Orange Is the New Black episodes, many sites are already listing the spoilers revealed through the 10 episodes currently available online.

-With the first 10 episode of Orange is the New Black leaked to the internet, many fans couldn’t resist giving them an early (though not entirely legal) look and learning some of the major OITNB spoilers for the upcoming season.
-On the Orange is the New Black site on Reddit, there are already discussion threads for each of the 10 leaked episodes.
+With the first 10 episode of Orange Is the New Black leaked to the internet, many fans couldn’t resist giving them an early (though not entirely legal) look and learning some of the major OITNB spoilers for the upcoming season.
+On the Orange Is the New Black site on Reddit, there are already discussion threads for each of the 10 leaked episodes.

 #Hacking threatens the bottom line.
 All firms must deploy proactive #CyberSecurity measures. https://t.co/IGpXBxf3no via @variety